Skip to main content

 That feeling of mental fog, the frustrating search for a word that was just on the tip of your tongue, or the sense that your cognitive horsepower has been downshifted ∞ these are not mere inevitabilities of aging or stress.
 These experiences are deeply personal, yet they are often rooted in the silent, intricate language of your body’s internal chemistry.

 Your brain’s clarity and sharpness are profoundly connected to the symphony of hormones that conduct everything from your energy levels to your mood.
-When this biochemical orchestra is out of tune, your can be one of the first things to feel the effects.
+When this biochemical orchestra is out of tune, your cognitive function can be one of the first things to feel the effects.

 Understanding this connection is the first step toward reclaiming your mental vitality.
 It begins with recognizing that these subjective feelings can be seen and measured through specific biological markers, offering a map to guide the process of recalibration.